syncfusion-content/fileformat-docs/FileFormat/DocIO/Accepting or Rejecting Track Changes.md

 ---
 # Accepting or Rejecting Track Changes

 It is used to keep track of the changes made to a Word document.
 It helps to maintain the record of author, name and time for every insertion, deletion, or modification in a document.
-This can be enabled using the TrackChanges property of Word document.
+This can be enabled by using the TrackChanges property of the Word document.

 I> Note: With this support, the changes made in the Word document by DocIO library cannot be tracked.

-The following code snippet illustrates how to enable track changes of the document.
+The following code example illustrates how to enable track changes of the document.

 {% highlight c# %}
 [C#]

-//Create a new Word document
+//Creates a new Word document

 WordDocument document = new WordDocument();

-//Add new section to the document
+//Adds new section to the document

 IWSection section = document.AddSection();

-//Add new paragraph to the section
+//Adds new paragraph to the section

 IWParagraph paragraph = section.AddParagraph();

-//Append text to the paragraph
+//Appends text to the paragraph

 IWTextRange text = paragraph.AppendText("This sample illustrates how to track the changes made to the word document. ");

-//Set font name and size for text
+//Sets font name and size for text

 text.CharacterFormat.FontName = "Times New Roman";